Last Updated on October 15, 2023

 Effectiveness of Intradiscal Electrothermal Therapy

-Literature has reported reported improvement in symptoms following IDET.
+Some authors have reported reported improvement in symptoms following IDET.
 It appears to be effective in 60-70% of patients with chronic discogenic low back pain.
-Physical function and quality of life outcomes in highly selected patients have improved.
+However, there is a debate regarding its effectiveness as the evidence lacks consistency.

 Further studies are needed for validation but the procedure appears promising.

 - Derby R, Baker RM, Lee CH, Anderson PA.
 Evidence-informed management of chronic low back pain with intradiscal electrothermal therapy.
 Spine J. 2008;8:80–95. [link]

 - Freeman BJ.
 IDET: a critical appraisal of the evidence.
 Eur Spine J. 2006;15:S 448–57.